-Today, I’m introducing you to a new meatball recipe that my kids flipped out over.
-They could not stop talking about how much they loved these chicken parm meatballs.
+Today, I’m sharing with you to an additional meatball recipe that my kids flip out over.
+When they first had them, they could not stop talking about how much they loved these chicken parm meatballs.
 This is a very simple recipe to make.
 From easy to find seasonings to baking them in the oven, this meatball recipe is no fuss.

 I’m sure they will become a staple in your house as well.